gem/oq-engine/doc/engine/What's-new.md

 a large discretization step whereas the important area sources can use a finer discretization step.

+10. Two new GMPEs have been added to hazardlib: *Montalva et al. (2015)* and *Tusa and Langer (2015)*.

-12. The .rst report of a calculation has been improved.
+11. The .rst report of a calculation has been improved.
 Now you can run

   ```bash
   $ oq-lite show <calc_id> fullreport
   ```

   To get information about a given calculation.
 This only works for the lite calculators.

 12. Some small improvements to the Engine Web User Interface have been made and this feature, first introduced in OpenQuake Engine 1.4, is